-Prior to the completion of this offering, Mr. Schlotterback served as a member of our compensation committee.
 From February 2009 to February 2010, Mr. Schlotterback served as an officer of our company.
-None of the members of our compensation committee after the completion of this offering has ever been one of our officers or employees.
+No other member of our compensation committee has ever been one of our officers or employees.
 None of our executive officers currently serves, or has served, as a member of the board of directors or compensation committee, or other committee serving an equivalent function, of any entity that has one or more executive officers serving as a member of our board of directors or compensation committee.